 Bicycle Accident Attorneys

-Bicycle accident attorneys and lawyers at Parke Gordon Law Firm in Spokane assist clients who have been in bike accidents in Spokane, Washington, and Coeur d’Alene, Idaho by getting them the compensation they deserve.
+Bicycle accident attorneys and lawyers at Parke Gordon Law Firm assist clients who have been in bike accidents in Spokane, Washington, and Coeur d’Alene, Idaho by getting them the compensation they deserve.
 Our Spokane personal injury lawyers will take steps to ensure your rights are fully protected.
-The law office of Parke Gordon Law Firm will seek a recovery for all of your damages and maximize your settlement and recovery.
+The law office of Parke Gordon Law Firm will seek recovery for all of your damages and maximize your settlement.
 Our attorneys have successfully represented injured bicyclists and obtained impressive settlements for our bicycle accident clients.

 Bicycle accident injuries are often serious due to the lack of protection to bicyclists and the size and force differences when a vehicle collides with a bicycle.
 The attorneys at Parke Gordon Law Firm will help ensure that our bicycle accident clients obtain appropriate medical care and treatment and ensure that the negligent motorist is held accountable.
 Take the stress out of your bike accident by hiring an experienced bike accident lawyer to settle your case.
 At Parke Gordon Law Firm, our attorneys believe every client deserves fair representation not just big insurance companies with deep pockets.

 Bike accidents involving a vehicle usually happen because the driver is not paying attention or a driver fails to yield to the cyclist.
 Below are five scenarios of the top reasons bike accidents occur.

 1. A car pulls out in front of a biker from a side street.